-“The hair of the dog” The concept of “the hair of the dog” – drinking alcohol in order to recover from a hangover – is something of a difficult one to judge; some people swear by it, others say that it’s not something they have found beneficial.
+“The hair of the dog” The concept of “the hair of the dog” – drinking alcohol to recover from a hangover – is difficult to judge; some people swear by it, while others say that it’s not something they have found beneficial.

 However, there is a point of caution to note when it comes to drinking water in order to ease a hangover: somewhat surprisingly, it is possible to drink too much water, so don’t down a couple of pints at once; take small sips consistently throughout the day.

 Eggs are an excellent choice for that “morning after” feeling because they have many nutrients that can help with the problems caused by drinking too much alcohol.